alxyang/d3-facebook-twitter-visualization/README.md

-COGS121 Facebook Twitter API Application
-Part 2 - A D3JS Visualization of Your Facebook Friend Network
+A D3JS Visualization of Your Facebook Friend Network
 ===========
+Developed as a course project for  COGS121, displays data pulled from the Facebook and Twitter API Back-end built in NodeJS, data visualization in D3JS.

 Instructions
 =====================